 I’ve been surprised by the popularity of play kitchens on resale.
 Mostly because they are bulky and take up a lot of space.
 Nonetheless, used play kitchens get bought up quickly on resale and people frequently post in search of them.

 I think there are a couple reasons for this.
 Play kitchens promote imaginative play for both genders and parents report that kids will play with them independently (giving you some coveted solo time).
-Play kitchens are also expensive when bought new.
+Play kitchens are also an investment when bought new.
 They are durable so a secondhand play kitchen will get the job done.

 If you are looking at play kitchens with future resale in mind, consider a play kitchen that is either wooden or foldable, and in a neutral color.
 Foldable kitchens are less common and appeal to those worried about space.
 Wooden play kitchens, like Hape’s play kitchen or Melissa & Doug’s one, are more durable and wood toys appeal to a lot of families.
 A neutral color will help it blend into more family homes and work for both boy and girl children.